Your Privacy Rights

 Your Choice About Receiving Promotional E-mails

 Visitors may choose not to receive promotional e-mails or electronic newsletters from us by following the instructions in the specific email from which they wish to opt-out.
 We will respond to a request made pursuant to this method as promptly as practicable.
-Even if you elect to stop receiving promotional emails from us, we may still contact you to tell you important information about the Site or us, or in response to a transactional or service related matter.
+Even if you elect to stop receiving promotional emails from us, we may still contact you to tell you important information about our Sites or us, or in response to a transactional or service related matter.

-Maintaining Accuracy in Online Information
+Maintaining Accuracy in Online and Mobile Information

 Notice Regarding Children's Information

 We respect the privacy of children and comply with the practices established under the Children's Online Privacy Protection Act.
 We do not knowingly collect or retain personally identifiable information from children.

 We employ appropriate safeguards to protect Personal Information that you provide to us through our Sites.
 Unfortunately, no method of transmitting or storing data can be guaranteed to be 100% secure.
 As a result, although we strive to protect Personal Information, we cannot ensure the security of any information you transmit to us through or in connection with our Sites.
 If you have reason to believe that your interaction with us is no longer secure, please notify us of the problem by contacting us at email@example.com

 In the unlikely event that we believe that the security of your Personal Information in our possession or control may have been compromised, we may seek to notify you of that development.
 If a notification is appropriate, we would endeavor to do so as promptly as possible under the circumstances, and, to the extent we have your email address, we may notify you by email.